noahclark556/threads_api/README.md

 # Change Notes
 ___

+### July 15, 2023 @ 4:45 PM (update)
+- api.replies() has been added, retrieve all replies from account
+- api.replyLinks() has been added, retrieve all links from all replies on account

 ### July 9, 2023 @ 6:45 PM (update)
 - Update pushed to github, developers can now retrieve the url of the account owners instagram account using 'api.linkedInstagram'
 - Fixed 'api.name' issues.
 Only the name is now returned, rather than the entire title